huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 9-12 - I assembled the pen and made sure that everything worked

-9-18 - I wanted to do the pearl project but still was deciding
+9-18 - I wanted to do the pearl project, but was still deciding

 9-24-25 - I tried to decide what I am doing for my project.
-I am considering doing the Pearl ,project but am not sure because of football
+I am considering doing the Pearl  project, but am not sure because of football

 9-25-25 - I decided that I was not doing the pearl project and started to think of other ideas I could do

-9-26 - I had an idea to do a wooden scoreboard that updates live games, specifically the Carolina ,Panthers so you can see the score in real time on the board
+9-26 - I had an idea to do a wooden scoreboard that updates live games, specifically the Carolina , Panthers, so you can see the score in real time on the board

 9-29 - I did research on my project, figuring out things I would need to make it work.
-I used the link below for comparing the Raspberry Pi models and seeing which one worked best for the projectct https://socialcompare.com/en/comparison/raspberrypi-models-comparison
+I used the link below for comparing the Raspberry Pi models and seeing which one worked best for the project https://socialcompare.com/en/comparison/raspberrypi-models-comparison

 9-30 - I researched what type of wood I would need.
 The link for the wood I am thinking of using is below https://www.amazon.com/Walnut-Hardwood-Unfinished-Woodworking-Engraving/dp/B0BGJPDKC9/ref=sr_1_1_sspa?dib=eyJ2IjoiMSJ9.gUsOiHq67dtfxt1U_VQ4dTYEUkbNh_famtHiYpJ5QpqRtA450h0VsWHSnaWjj0zqvM7zEEwvhbwYppn6R_9OvC--dLu8DRhQ26Y-jhZQoUUdOIvVgbapU-lnD4R4os2WCAcf_VSNgXVwKYJkVH6Vr2obWF4-sm0zrIJ99PERhLIfu_FNWLlYVxMhvm_kSW-xF-tJoaxWwSjV8v9V_MJ5snNNw2XJ7ShlCgHCYGeMDCIL6M1moYHb_DjMOYRo7pv_cgMampEofQqZKQ6uHCzUT98-5MhG8X5-98tjNxbW7VA.Dcw0PzxSFJHqbMRiCVxZK1h3RdOviEKmLT9FpwL4a7o&dib_tag=se&keywords=walnut+wood&qid=1760012287&sr=8-1-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1